RafaMMas/IberianFishHSMs/README.md

 <img src="man/figures/README-pairplot-1.png" width="100%" />

-**Figure 6** - Paired plots comparing the predicted suitability for *Cobitis paludica* small employing the default available models.
+**Figure 6** - Paired plots comparing the predicted suitability for *Cobitis paludica* large employing the default available models.
 The comparison includes, Fuzzy Rule-Based Systems (FRBSs) obtained from expert-knowledge and literature (EKorL) and valid during Summer (warm period) and Winter (cold period).
 In addition, it also the results